 x counts the files of the same type made available in one delivery (more than one SKDUPD or TSDUPD file can exist in one delivery, the reason being that a maximum of 99999 PRD segments are possible in a single SKDUPD file and a maximum of 99999 ALS segments in a single TSDUPD file).

-When an RU has generated its new timetable files, it must compress them in a zip file and possibly submit it to the DQM tool.
+When an RU has generated its new timetable files, it must compress them in a zip file and submit it to the DQM or internal tool.

 Once the new release has been checked with success, the RU moves the previous release of its overall timetable from the main download area to the Archive area of the FTP server, and loads the new release in the main download area.
 Old releases must be kept in the Archive area by law for at least 12 months after the date they have expired.